Well, most analyses of the criminal justice system usually highlight the formal aspects of legal administration, but discretion also plays a big part.

 The result of these actions is individual personal judgment in both a collective and organizational sense.
 This happens because the structure of the system is bureaucratic.

 And structures of this kind aren’t left unsupervised.
-On the contrary, they’re governed by many formal rules which tend to be informally applied.
+On the contrary, they’re governed by many formal rules that are informally applied.

-Furthermore, how regulations, rules, and the law in general, are put into effect is decided by the role view of the implementers, demographic traits, and ideological orientation.
+Furthermore, how regulations, rules, and the law are generally implemented is decided by the role view of the implementers, demographic traits, and ideological orientation.

 It’s essential to discuss discretion in the criminal justice system because understanding its downsides and achievements will enable better regulation.